morazow/blog.morazow.com/_posts/2014-11-14-scalding-multi-groupby.md

 The main goal of this map reduce job is to count the number of purchases per state and per age group.

-In Scalding we can implement this job as,
+In Scalding, we can implement this job as,

 {% highlight scala %}
 class MultiGroupByExample1(args: Args) extends Job(args) {